 - Pricing Strategy: Set different floors for different types of inventory based on the specific price-performance dynamics of that type of inventory.
 For example, banner inventory may be priced at 80% less than interstitial inventory; US inventory may be priced at 2 times higher than the inventory in China.
 AOL will provide the “going rate” based on the inventory type and the expected CTR so you can take advantage of rapid uptake from buyers.

-- Floor Management: AOL continuously adapts floors to changing market dynamics and to your changing priorities (I want to optimize on CPM vs. RPM) so that you are consistently priced right in the market.
+- Floor Management: AOL continuously adapts floors to fluctuating market dynamics as well as your changing priorities (wanting to optimize on CPM vs. RPM) so that pricing is consistently accurate for the market.
 It’s important to note that sought after inventory that fits advertising campaign profiles achieves eCPM above the floor and is not correlated to the floor value itself.